STARGATE

-STARGATE—Spacecraft Tracking and Astronomical Research into Gigahertz Astrophysical Transient Emission—is a radio-frequency (RF) technology facility currently under development in south Texas.
+STARGATE—Spacecraft Tracking and Astronomical Research into Gigahertz Astrophysical Transient Emission—was a radio-frequency (RF) technology facility which was located next to the SpaceX Starbase in south Texas.

-The facility is intended to provide students and faculty access to RF technologies widely used in spaceflight operations, and will include satellite and spacecraft tracking.
+The facility was intended to provide students and faculty access to RF technologies widely used in spaceflight operations, including satellite and spacecraft tracking.

+In 2019, the main STARGATE facility was leased to SpaceX for use in development of the SpaceX Starship, although other STARGATE assets continued to operate at other locations, primarily UTRGV's main campus in Brownsville.
+In December 2024, the University of Texas System approved sale of the main STARGATE facility to SpaceX.
+In April 2025, SpaceX demolished the STARGATE building to make way for construction of its new GigaBay manufacturing facility.